 - Assessment process

 - Terms and conditions

-In line with Brisbane Vision aspirations to be a clean, green and sustainable city, these grants aim to improve Brisbane’s natural environment by providing assistance to registered non-profit organisations and individual native wildlife carers to rehabilitate and release orphaned, sick and injured native wildlife.
+In line with Brisbane Vision aspirations to be a clean, green and sustainable city, these grants aim to improve Brisbane’s natural environment by providing assistance to registered not-for-profit organisations and individual native wildlife carers to rescue, rehabilitate and release orphaned, sick and injured native wildlife.

 Native Wildlife Carers Grants can be used for both consumable and non-consumable items as outlined below.